Value of Domain Ownership With Voice Technology

 Owned Assistants are similar in nature to generalized assistants, as it relates to the end user experience.
 They are able to provide a conversational experience, however they are able to build this assistant experience within an existing mobile application or website.
 This can be a good alternative for brands who want a conversational experience without the risks mentioned above.
 However, there are natural complexities with approaching voice technology in a “conversational” manner.

-The other alternative to a generalized assistant is a Voice GUI.
-With a Voice GUI, voice input can be used as an additional option to manipulate the graphical elements of a GUI just like clicking, tapping, swiping and typing.
-Looking at voice technology from this perspective, you can think about where voice as an input can be a tool in solving end user problems without ignoring the other benefits of a rich GUI.
+The other alternative to a generalized assistant is a Voice UI.
+With a Voice UI, voice input can be used as an additional option to manipulate the graphical elements of a UI just like clicking, tapping, swiping and typing.
+Looking at voice technology from this perspective, you can think about where voice as an input can be a tool in solving end user problems without ignoring the other benefits of a rich UI.

-The goal of this post is not to debate Owned Assistants vs Voice GUIs, rather focus on the Value of Domain Ownership when integrating voice technology.
+The goal of this post is not to debate Owned Assistants vs Voice UIs, rather focus on the Value of Domain Ownership when integrating voice technology.

 Using a wake word to launch a voice assistant was popularized by Apple’s Siri.
 One could argue simple access to voice control via a wake word has been one of the key drivers in voice technology adoption across the globe.
 However, just because something has always been done a certain way does not mean it has to be done forever into the future.
 Integrating voice into your existing domains allows you to control your brand messaging.
 Some scenarios may call for a branded wake word while others may benefit from voice input alongside a tap of a screen or touch of a button.
 More attention should be given to training a brand’s end users to say a wake word with a Big Tech brand while building out new user behavior with voice technology.